Crown Heights riot: Riots and murders

-Yankel Rosenbaum killing
+Murder of Yankel Rosenbaum

 About three hours after the riots began, early on the morning of August 20, a group of approximately 20 young black men, with the incitement of Charles Price, who chanted "Let's go get a Jew," surrounded Yankel Rosenbaum, a 29-year-old Jewish University of Melbourne student in the United States conducting research for his doctorate.
 They stabbed him several times in the back and beat him severely, fracturing his skull.
 Before being taken to the hospital, Rosenbaum identified 16-year-old Lemrick Nelson Jr. as his assailant in a line-up shown to him by the police.
 Rosenbaum died later that night because the doctor did not notice a stab wound in his chest.
 Nelson was charged with murder as an adult; he was acquitted at trial.

 Following that trial, Australian attorney Norman Rosenbaum became an advocate for his late brother, inspiring protests that included a shutdown of the Brooklyn Bridge and a demonstration at Gracie Mansion, the mayor's official residence.

 In 1997, Nelson and Price were both convicted in federal court of violating Rosenbaum's civil rights resulting in his death.
 After the judge ruled that the two men had committed second degree murder, Nelson was sentenced to nearly 20 years in prison, while Price was sentenced to nearly 22 years in prison.
 However, that verdict was vacated on appeal due to unfairness in the jury selection process.
 A retrial was held in 2003.
 There were two primary issues of contention: whether Nelson's actions had been motivated by prejudice and whether Nelson's actions caused Rosenbaum's death.

 Nelson later was convicted in federal court of violating Rosenbaum's civil rights.
 He eventually admitted that he had stabbed Rosenbaum but was acquitted of having caused Rosenbaum's death.
 Nelson received the statutory maximum of 10 years in prison.
 In 2002, Charles Price pleaded guilty to civil rights violations resulting in Rosenbaum's death.
 He was sentenced to 11 years and six months in prison.